d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ## Terminology review

-In today's activity we will review summary measures and plots for categorical variables.
-Some terms covered in this activity are...
+In today's activity, we will review summary measures and plots for categorical variables.
+Some terms covered in this activity are:

 * Proportions